grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 ## Post-edit searches
 :post:
-* [ ] After full draft revisions are complete: scan through with spell check on; and make sure all listed spelling errors are intentional.
+* [X] After full draft revisions are complete: scan through with spell check on; and make sure all listed spelling errors are intentional.
-	* [ ] After test-reader full round of edits: do a full scan through a different spellchecker, like libreoffice
+	* [X] After test-reader full round of edits: do a full scan through a different spellchecker, like libreoffice
 * [X] Should the ----- breaks just be double/triple spaced breaks in the text?
 I think that's the more conventional way of doing it.
-* [ ] make sure Hemi and Shakes talk about the escape trunk in the gnat when Hemi first goes aboard to scope out the boat
-* [ ] Do a search for ship names and make sure they are italicized
+* [X] Do a search for ship names and make sure they are italicized
 * [ ] Do a search on 'very' and consider removing any
 * [ ] Do a search on 'really' and consider removing any
 * [ ] make sure the grill gets mentioned in the early description of the stuff in the cargo hold (where the bicycles that will be removed from the post-director's cut version is.)
-* [ ] somewhere later in the book where the batteries are depleting, add: "Save our batteries, let's spin only one wheel."
 * [-] do a search for '-ly' and remove any useless adverbs.
 Maybe 'that' too.
 	* This is basically impossible
 * [X] Do a grep for the mispelling "Grackel"
-* [ ] Grep "sub with the ram" and make sure it isn't used too much now that we know the boat is named the Grackle
+* [X] Grep "sub with the ram" and make sure it isn't used too much now that we know the boat is named the Grackle
-* [ ] check --- emdashes are actually correct in all format.
+* [X] check --- emdashes are actually correct in all compiled formats.
 Also check ligatures for quotes.
 See: https://www.uv.es/wikibase/doc/cas/pandoc_manual_2.7.3.wiki?33
 * [ ] I keep going back and forth on chapter numbers:
 	* On one hand, the book is very linear.
 Maybe numbers make sense for their subtle "pull" feeling?
 	* On the other hand, do they do anything if you have chapter headers? (which I AM convinced I should keep now)
 * [X] need to add at least one more reference to "Handome Gregory" later in the book.
 	* Added it as the last thing Hemi says to Gregory
+* [ ] somewhere later in the book where the batteries are depleting, add: "Save our batteries, let's spin only one wheel."
+* [X] make sure Hemi and Shakes talk about the escape trunk in the gnat when Hemi first goes aboard to scope out the boat
 * [ ] Don't forget (later in the book particularly): Shakes chewing on coca leaves
 * [ ] Don't forget (later in the book particularly): Hemi wears small-framed spectacles
 * [ ] A scene where Hemi is reading The Recognitions (describe cover, not name title.)
 	* maybe while on sonar, like:
 		* "Hemi sat on sonar watch reading a novel the size of a small tombstone with an illustration on the cover of some tortured pious soul."
+* [ ] Don't forget to re-write preface (special version for director's cut?
+I think so) and post-script about license

 ## Leftover ideas, add for "director's cut"?